 Avoiding mismatched aesthetics

 Keeping your property consistent in looks helps with its flow and stops it from feeling like simply an add-on extension.
-For example, a stylish, modern conservatory with clean lines might look out of place attached to a traditional Victorian home.
+For example, a stylish conservatory with clean lines and a modern feel might look out of place attached to a traditional Victorian home.
 Similarly, a classic Edwardian-style conservatory may feel mismatched on a contemporary new-build.
-Matching the design to your home’s overall looks and style makes sure that the conservatory feels like a natural extension, improving its appeal and adding extra value to your property.
+Matching the conservatory refurbishment design to your home’s overall looks and style makes sure that the conservatory feels like a natural extension, improving its appeal and adding extra value to your property.

 Take the time to research conservatory styles or consult professionals for advice.
 Our guide to conservatory windows and conservatory styles can also help you make choices that work with your home’s look.